-TPO is an abbreviation for thermoplastic polyolefin, and these roofing solutions are quite popular because of their affordability.
-If the budget is tight, TPO can be a smart option.
-The material is light, and it is usually white, which helps it to resist the sunlight.
-It will ensure that the heat won’t build up inside the building.
+TPO is an abbreviation for thermoplastic polyolefin, and this roofing solution is prevalent because of its affordability.
+If the budget is tight, TPO can be a wise option.
+The material is light, and it is usually white, which helps it resist the sunlight.
+It will help ensure that the heat won’t build up inside the building.

 - Affordable material

 - Resists the sunlight well

 - Higher equipment costs for proper installation limit available installers

 Before you consider the types of roof material, you should determine if PVC is the right choice for your roofing material.
 Polyvinyl chloride comes with three layers – polyester is sandwiched between two PVC layers to provide weatherproofing.

 Thanks to the heat-welded seams, this commercial roofing is durable and incredibly strong, maximizing walkability and impact resistance.
 PVC roof is capable of withstanding the test of time, including severe weather, but also dampness and other potential problems.
 The only downside is that it might be more expensive than other options.